Updated April 8, 2022

 If you are both an SU student and an employee, you must follow the student vaccination protocols first, then those for employees.

-Employees who are still not vaccinated against Covid-19 are encouraged to talk to your doctor or pharmacist about the benefits of the vaccine and medical concerns you have.
+Employees who are still not up to date vaccinated against Covid-19 are encouraged to talk to your doctor or pharmacist about the benefits of the vaccine and medical concerns you have.
 Faculty and staff may schedule vaccine and booster appointments during the work day without using vacation or sick time.
 Faculty and staff who need time to recover from the vaccine or booster shot must notify their supervisor and may enter the time as regular pay on their timesheets.
 Please coordinate the time off with your supervisor.

 - indoors always and maintain at least six feet of distance from other persons, and